UnKabaraQuiDev/JavaSocketAPI/README.md

 Packet packet = new lu.poucy.jsa.packets.Packet(args);
 ```
 A packet consists of a list of pairs of a text key and any kind of value.
-The value can be text, numeric and event an object.
+The value can be text, numeric and even an object.

 ## Prepare a packet